socadk/design-practice-repository/README.md

 *Welcome to Software/Service/API Design Practice Repository (DPR) (pronounced "deeper")!*

 This public repository collects method elements and practices from various methods (old and new) that are applicable to service-oriented analysis and design (and beyond).

+*News (Feb 7, 2023):* See Medium story ["Design Practice Repository and Reference: GitPages and eBook Enhanced"](https://medium.com/olzzio/design-practice-repository-and-reference-gitpages-and-ebook-enhanced-f43c107f2567).

 ## Target Audience